henrique-ft/use_case/README.md

 end
 ```

-We can compose with out `SayHello` simple as that:
+We can compose with our `SayHello` simple as that:

 ```elixir
 iex> UseCase.pipe [%SayHello{name: "Henrique"}, LogOperation]